Killing of Winston Boogie Smith: Lack of body cameras

-After facing public criticism for the lack of law enforcement officer accountability in Smith's case, the U.S. Department of Justice announced on June 7, 2021, that federal agents would be required to wear body cameras for warranted arrests and searches of buildings, in a reversal of a longstanding policy.
+After facing public criticism for the lack of law enforcement officer accountability in Smith's case, the U.S. Department of Justice announced on June 7, 2021, that federal agents would be required to wear body cameras for warranted arrests and searches of buildings in a reversal of a longstanding policy.
 Deputy U.S. Attorney General Lisa Monaco ordered the heads of the Marshals Service, FBI, Drug Enforcement Administration (DEA), and the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) to create body camera policies within 30 days.

-The incident led to wider adoption of body camera usage in the United States and Minnesota.
+The incident led to broader adoption of body camera usage in the United States and Minnesota.
 The U.S. Department of Justice began a phased program to implement body camera usage and requested that Congress provide more funding to equip all agents.
-In 2021, the Minnesota Legislature provided $600,000 to equipment BCA officers with body cameras, and the Minnesota Department of Public Safety began a $500,000 grant program to equip more smaller law enforcement agencies in the state with body cameras.
+In 2021, the Minnesota Legislature provided $600,000 to equip BCA officers with body cameras, and the Minnesota Department of Public Safety began a $500,000 grant program to equip smaller law enforcement agencies in the state with body cameras.